WGBH/stock-sales-2/app/views/about/research.md

 Tell us what you are producing your project for:  the market, distribution, term and we will quote you a rate.

 5. ## Sign our license agreement
+Once we receive a signed license agreement we can release master material to you.

 6. ## Make your payment
 We prefer credit card payment whenever possible